steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

 3. The host can ask for routing information ([Steinberg::Vst::RoutingInfo](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1RoutingInfo.html)).

-4. The host can activate or deactivate a specific bus like [side-chain](/pages/FAQ/Index.md) **<- link to be completed later**.
+4. The host can activate or deactivate a specific bus like [side-chain](/pages/FAQ/Index.md#q-what-is-a-side-chain).
 A deactivated bus should be not processed by the plug-in.
 See [Steinberg::Vst::IComponent::activateBus](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a3ab7d06aaefe03da1fcd1819f1261050)

 5. The host can activate or deactivate the plug-in (On/Off button).
 See [Steinberg::Vst::IComponent::setActive](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a0a840e8077eb74ec429b8007c7b83517)